Vegan protein swaps

 More on vegan diets

-This article was last updated on 10th February 2020 by Kerry Torrens.
+This article was reviewed on 28 February 2022 by Kerry Torrens.

 Kerry Torrens is a qualified Nutritionist (MBANT) with a post graduate diploma in Personalised Nutrition & Nutritional Therapy.
 She is a member of the British Association for Nutrition and Lifestyle Medicine (BANT) and a member of the Guild of Food Writers.
 Over the last 15 years she has been a contributing author to a number of nutritional and cookery publications including BBC Good Food.